 Withdrawal from an AQ course has a corresponding financial implication.
-To withdraw from a course after registration, the student should notify the ASPIRE Office immediately by email at email@example.com.
+To withdraw from a course after registration, the student should notify the ASPIRE Office immediately by sending an email to firstname.lastname@example.org.
 Note that non-participation in a course does not presume formal withdrawal.

-If withdrawal is made prior to the commencement date of the session, a refund of tuition fee less the $100 non-refundable processing fee will be issued.
+If withdrawal is made prior to the commencement date of the session, a refund of tuition fee less a $100 non-refundable processing fee will be issued.

-If withdrawal occurs after the commencement of the session, a refund in accordance with the refund schedule established by Western University will be issued. *Note that the $100 non-refundable processing fee applies to all refund amounts.
+If withdrawal occurs after the commencement of the session, a refund in accordance with the refund schedule established by Western University will be issued. *The $100 non-refundable processing fee applies to all refund amounts.

-Full refunds are given if a course is cancelled by the University.
+Full refunds are issued if a course is cancelled by the University.

 Refunds are only issued in the same tender used for payment.
 No interest is paid on refunded tuition.
 Refunds take approximately 7-10 business days to process.

 Withdrawing from a course after its midpoint will result in a failing grade and no refund of tuition.